springwolf/springwolf.github.io/docs/configuration/configuration.md

 # Configuration

-There are 2 ways to configure springwolf and cannot be combined:
+There are 2 ways to configure springwolf which cannot be combined:

 1. `application.properties`, which is simple and moves all configuration to this file and annotations
 2. (deprecated) `AsyncApiDocket`, which allows adding producers and consumers via code (instead of annotations)